David LaMotte is a very good partner in this important work both for our world and for the human soul.”

 As a supportive presence and guide in post-traumatic contexts, he was called on to lead a remembrance near New York City on the tenth anniversary of the 9/11 attacks, and later, to celebrate healing in Joplin, Missouri after devastating tornadoes there.
 His undergraduate alma mater, James Madison University, named him a “Madison World Changer.”

 In addition to concerts and Worldchanging 101 presentations, LaMotte has taught poetry and songwriting workshops and classes to groups from middle school through master’s degree classes, including writing workshops he developed for survivors of the Columbine and Jonesboro school shootings.

-If you have ideas regarding how he might engage with your work and your audience, feel free to contact us to discuss possibilities.
+If you have ideas regarding how he might engage with your work and your audience, please get in touch to discuss possibilities.